 The biodegradable soaps are awesome for the environment but terrible for hair!
 Make sure to bring an option to detangle.
 I recommend using a leave-in conditioner or just take a small amount of your regular conditioner to leave in while you comb through the tangles.

 Keys to Feminine Hygiene when Rafting

 Pack supplies even if you are not planning on starting your cycle on the river.
 I can’t tell you how many times a female guest has been surprised by her period in Grand Canyon.
 Being in close proximity with other women can cycle you in!

 If you use tampons or pads, I recommend bringing many small, Ziplock bags with wet wipes to clean up and wrap your used item in.
 The toilet system will have a place for you to place your used feminine hygiene products and there is always a trash available at lunch and in camp.

 Consider using the Diva Cup.
-This has simplified my life on and off the river.
+This has simplified my life particularly when I’m rafting during menstruation.
 You can leave it in for 12 hours, which means you only have to deal with it in camp in the evening and morning.
 I recommend practicing and getting used to it a few months prior to the trip as it is not great for every-body.

 Most women are nervous about peeing during the day while we’re on the river.
 If you’re up for something different, consider a Go Girl!
 (Have you stopped giggling yet?)
 These make urinating in the wilderness simple and discreet, and are great to use while on the boat so that you don’t have to hang off the side or get in the water.
 The Go Girl! actually works as a squeegee so you don’t need toilet paper.
 Practice in the shower to see if this is an option that will work for you.
 Note: If you have bad knees and crouching or squatting is difficult, this device is especially for you.